 Garibaldi felt supporting the Piedmontese monarchy was the best chance of achieving Italian unification and so he again sidelined his republican ideals to work towards the ideal of Italian unification.

 In 1860, he successfully led a relatively small force to military victory in Sicily.
 By defeating the Neapolitan troops with a diverse band of volunteers and local peasant support, Garibaldi gained worldwide renown and became a hero for the Italian cause.

 After conquering Sicily, he sailed to mainland Italy (with the help of the British Royal Navy) and led his growing volunteer army to Naples.
 The advancing army was welcomed by the Italian population.
 But, it was with the help of the Piedmontese Army that Garibaldi was able to defeat the large organised Neapolitan army.

-Garibaldi would have like to have continue his march onto Rome and found an Italian republic.
-But, he knew his army was too small and he relied on his much stronger Piedmontese ally.
-Garibaldi agreed to give his recent gains in Sicily to Victor Emmanuel II – king of Piedmont as a way to effectively promote Italian unity.
+Garibaldi would have like to continue his march onto Rome and create an Italian republic.
+But, he knew his army was too small – relying on his much stronger Piedmontese ally.
+Garibaldi agreed to give his recent gains in Sicily to Victor Emmanuel II – King of Piedmont as a way to effectively promote Italian unity.
 Garibaldi saw Victor Emmanuel II as the figure who could most effectively bring about the unification of Italy.

 “Providence has presented Italy with Victor Emmanuel.
 Every Italian should rally round him.
 By the side of Victor Emmanuel every quarrel should be forgotten, all rancor depart.
 Once more I repeat my battle-cry: “To arms, all-all of you!””